Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # History

 My credentials for writing this?
 That I am categorically incapable of running a prepared game.
-I am hopefully a better GM/MC/ST (or whatever you want to call it) now than when I started out as a GM of such games as *Advanced Dungeons and Dragons* and similar, but I had to change my style to 'freeform' early in the piece.
+I am hopefully a better GM/MC/ST (or [[whatever]] you want to call it) now than when I started out as a GM of such games as *Advanced Dungeons and Dragons* and similar, but I had to change my style to 'freeform' early in the piece.

 My breakthrough towards easier gaming came from *SLA Industries*.
 The reason this was different was a framing device they called a 'Blueprint News file.'
 This little game prop consisted of a short description of the current mission designed to prepare the players, but it did not provide any real content.
 I started giving players a list of jobs on offer and letting them pick their mission.
 I had no idea what they would pick or what would happen when they did.
 These little job descriptions\... blew... my... mind!

 Suddenly games made sense to me in a way they never had before.
 Stories came first with details a distant second.
 I didn't have to figure out in advance what would happen if they killed the lich, turned right instead of left, or wore the mysterious hat.
 Instead my games were fast and organic.
 If players needed a clue to advance the story then they found that clue.
 If a character was a dick to a bystander, I had the freedom to suddenly reveal that bystander to be important.

-This was enormously liberating and at total odds with everything I had learned before.
-I could spend time during a game using the story to refer back to previous events whenever that was cool or interesting.
+This was enormously liberating and at total odds with everything I had [[learned]] before.
+I could spend time during a game using the story to refer back to previous events whenever that was [[Cool]] or interesting.
 I could assess the emotional state of players and adjust the script accordingly.
 Without the weight of meticulous preparation, I had more free time which left me happier and more willing to run games.
 I could also listen to the players' dingbat plans and, instead of sobbing as I threw away a meticulously prepared setup when they blew up the prison instead of investigating as they were 'supposed to,' I could just roll with it.

 The long and short of it is that games became easier to run, took zero preparation time, could cope with the goofiest players, and got detailed and emotional whenever a scene demanded it.

 How\'s That Work?

-Many people aren't comfortable with this style of running games but if you are interested in trying it, then here are a few useful insights.
+[[Many]] people aren't comfortable with this style of running games but if you are interested in trying it, then here are a few [[useful]] insights.

 The first thing you need to do is come up with the two 'opening lines' to start the scenario.
 This should be both vague and descriptive, focusing on useless but interesting details.
 Don't think about how it will end, just the beginning.
 You are now in the same state of understanding as your players.
 I usually try to take two or three random things, smush them together and come up with an odd story hook.
-With *Monster of the Week*, an example might be: I notice something orange as I glance around the room, the word 'sharp' randomly pops into my head, and I decide wings would be cool.
+With *Monster of the Week*, an example might be: I notice something orange as I glance around the room, the word '[[Sharp]]' randomly pops into my head, and I decide wings would be [[Cool]].
 I write down "*Weekly World News* reports

 'Orange Winged Lizard Person Found In Vivisection Horror House."
 It could just as easily be "Whole Town turns orange" or "Bigfoot has an axe to grind with a flock of axebeaks."